run-ai/docs/docs/developer/k8s-api/launch-job-via-yaml.md

 ### Using Fractional GPUs

-TO submit a Job with fractions of a GPU, replace `<REQUESTED-GPUs>` with a fraction in quotes. e.g.
+To submit a Job with fractions of a GPU, replace `<REQUESTED-GPUs>` with a fraction in quotes. e.g.

 ``` yaml
 limits: